oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

 ## Model Catalog Steps

 * Download/Clone the model's repository that we are targetting to deploy, from huggingface repository.
+This can be done in Notebooks session for faster downloads and upload to bucket.
      ```bash
     git lfs install
     git clone https://huggingface.co/meta-llama/Llama-2-13b-hf